🎥 Uploading Videos

 - All methods support an optional

-query parameter (values: "1d", "7d", "30d") for specifying the Time to Live for the uploaded video. - After successful upload, you'll receive a video ID which you can use to create video tasks for further processing.
+ttlquery parameter (values: "1d", "7d", "30d") for specifying the Time to Live for the uploaded video. - After successful upload, you'll receive a video ID which you can use to create video tasks for further processing.

 Choosing the Right Method